mlplace/sppider_condor/README.md

     A file containing a list of sample names and full path to sample fastq files, tab delimited, one sample per line.

     yHDO590_kloeckera_taiwanica_180604.haplomerger2  /mnt/bigdata/processed_data/hittinger/y1000_final_files/reads/yHDO590_kloeckera_taiwanica_R1.fastq

+m : int
+    Memory (RAM) in GB request for job, defaults to 64GB.

 r : str
     A file containing a list of genome names and the genome fasta files, one sample per line.